akinomyoga/ble.sh/README.md

 Note: This does not involve any C/C++/Fortran compilations and generating binaries, so C/C++/Fortran compilers are not needed.
 Some people seem to bilindly believe that one always need to use `make` with C/C++/Fortran compilers to generate binaries.
-They complain about `ble.sh`'s make process, which comes from the lack of knowledge on `make`.
-One should learn the general principle of `make`.
+They complain about `ble.sh`'s make process, but it comes from the lack of knowledge on the general principle of `make`.
 C/C++ programs in the repository is used to update the Unicode character table from the Unicode database when a new Unicode standard appears.
 The generated table is included in the repository:
 [`canvas.GraphemeClusterBreak.sh`](https://github.com/akinomyoga/ble.sh/blob/master/src/canvas.GraphemeClusterBreak.sh),